Zrexer/aparatCracker/README.md

 `node aniox.js -u USERNAME -p --reader PATH_TO_PASSWORD_LIST`

-the user username replaced on USERNAME and the path of your pathword list replaced on PATH_TO_PASSWORD_LIST
+the user username replaced on USERNAME and the path of your password list replaced on PATH_TO_PASSWORD_LIST

 # Out Put
 output